The Wizard of Oz (1939)

 Victor Fleming's "The Wizard of Oz"

-I don't feel as though there could be anything too bold said about the iconic film that is "The Wizard of Oz."
-It is a film that is apt to hyperbole, prone to conspiracy, recognized for achievement, and use for reinterpretation and reiteration.
-I would even argue that MGM's 1939 masterwork musical is perhaps the origin of cinematic consciousness.
-Like I said, there is no statement about "The Wizard of Oz" that is too bold.
+I don't think any statement about the iconic film "The Wizard of Oz" can be too bold.
+It's a film that invites hyperbole, inspires conspiracy theories, is recognized for its achievements, and has been endlessly reinterpreted and reiterated.
+I would even argue that MGM's 1939 musical masterwork is, perhaps, the origin of cinematic consciousness itself.
+Like I said, no statement about "The Wizard of Oz" is too bold.

-In fact, I feel as though "The Wizard of Oz" is so embedded into the cinematic consciousness that I don't feel the need to reiterate the film's plot, as everyone surely knows it.
-Although I don't feel the need, I will do so for posterity's sake.
+In fact, I believe that "The Wizard of Oz" is so deeply embedded into our cinematic consciousness that recounting the film's plot feels almost unnecessary, as everyone surely knows it..
+Still, I will do so for posterity's sake.
 A young Kansas girl, who lives on a farm with her aunt, uncle, and three farmhands, wishes there was more to life.
 She dreams of escaping.
 After a run-in with a cruel neighbor woman, the Kansas girl, Dorothy, decides to run away.
 After a tornado, she is bonked on the head and imagines a fantastical realm full of wizards, witches, munchkins, talking animals, and flying monkeys.
 Along her way, she meets a scarecrow looking for a brain, a tin man looking for a heart, and a cowardly lion searching for courage.
 Together, they all work together to defeat a wicked witch and get the assistance of a powerful wizard to grant them their desires.
 However, in the end, they realize the things they desired were inside of them all along.
 Dorothy wakes up safe at home and reevaluates her life, believing that through this new perspective, she can take stock of the things that matter in life.

-Although the thematic elements of the film can't be said to be on a complexity on par with say "Citizen Kane," "The Wizard of Oz" manages to take the purest of notions and illuminate them into big ideas for a large audience, especially targeted toward a younger audience.
+Although the thematic elements of the film may not rival the complexity of a work like "Citizen Kane," "The Wizard of Oz" takes the simplest of notions and elevates them into grand ideas for a broad audience, particularly a younger audience.
 After all, it is a fantasy film.
-Despite the simplicity of its themes, it manages to spread these themes to the far reaches of societal and individual consciousness.
-And yes, I am well aware the film is based on the L. Frank Baum novel from 1900, so these themes didn't originate from this film.
-However, because most of 20th century society has seen the film and not read its source, I will continue to refer to that which is more commonly utilized.
+Yet despite the simplicity of its themes, it manages to spread these themes to the far reaches of societal and individual consciousness.
+And yes, I am well aware the film is based on L. Frank Baum's 1900 novel, so the themes didn't originate with the film itself.
+However, since most of 20th century society has seen the film rather than read the book, I will continue to refer to the more widely consumed version.

-It's themes contain ideas that will be used time and time again throughout various works of literary, social, and artistic expressions.
-The films recounts to the audience that of an artificial construction, an abstraction, designed to allow the viewer to reimagine the personal into something fantastical.
-You could even point to this abstraction as representing film or art itself.
+Its themes contain ideas that have been used time and time again throughout various works of literary, social, and artistic expressions.
+The films presents to its audience an artificial construction - an abstraction - designed to allow the viewer to reimagine the personal as something fantastical.
+One could even argue that this abstraction represents film or art itself.
 For example, Dorothy feels stuck in her lowly, everyday life.
 She imagines life could be better somewhere far away.
-However, through this fantastical abstraction of Oz, she reinterprets her very own life and instills it with wonder and excitement.
-It wasn't her life that was dreary at all, rather it was her perception of this life that was so dreary.
+Yet through the fantastical abstraction of Oz, she reinterprets her own life, imbuing it with wonder and excitement.
+It wasn't her life that was dreary - it was her perception of it.
 She needed to reach this conclusion in the same way as F.W.
-Murnau's "Tartuffe" characters, through the lens of film, fantasy, reimagination, etc.
+Murnau's "Tartuffe" characters: through the lens of film, fantasy, reimagination, etc.

-Ironically, the ability to reimagine her circumstances is through the means of deception.
-Just as the 'great and powerful Oz' is merely a grifter behind a curtain, the fabricated fantasy is merely an illusion, a dream.
-Dorthey's voyage into a magical realm is nothing but a fabrication of her own subconscious.
-Our voyage into the realm of Oz is merely a magic trick played upon us by the magical and powerfully deceptive Victor Fleming (a director at MGM).
-We are deceived into viewing our life through an abstraction.
-However, rather than being cheated and played, we take from this abstraction something for our own betterment: an exciting new way to view life.
+Ironically, Dorothy's ability to reimagine her circumstances comes through deception.
+Just as the 'great and powerful Oz' is merely a grifter behind a curtain, the fabricated fantasy is merely an illusion - a dream.
+Her voyage into this magical realm is nothing more than a fabrication of her subconscious.
+Likewise, our own voyage into the land of Oz is merely a magic trick, orchestrated by the magical and powerfully deceptive Victor Fleming (a director at MGM).
+We are drawn into viewing our life through an abstraction.
+Yet rather than feeling cheated or played, we take from this abstraction something for our own betterment: an exciting new way to view life.

-With this abstraction, we can begin to understand mechanisms that surround us.
-For example, Dorothy recognizes the people in her own life through this abstraction and comes to a better understanding of them.
-As we watch the film, we can associate the various abstractions of morality, government, and community.
-Fiction and art contain elements of reality, despite its fabrication.
+Through this abstraction, we begin to understand the mechanisms that surround us.
+For instance, Dorothy recognizes the people in her own life within the dreamscape of Oz and, in doing so, gains a deeper understanding of them.
+As viewers, we too can connect the film's various abstractions to ideas of morality, government, and community.
+Fiction and art, though fabricated, contain elements of reality.
 Sure, Oz is a not real place, both in the context of the film and in real life.
-But, what Oz contains is the abstractions of very real things, things that contain truth.
-In viewing these truths through these lens, we begin to come to a more complex understanding of them all together.
+But, Oz contains the abstractions of very real things - things that contain truth.
+By viewing these truths through this lens, we arrive at a more complex understanding of them.

 Another aspect of this fixation occurs with the production itself.
 This is perhaps the earliest film to experience this level of fixation well beyond the film's tenure in public domain.
 The abuse of star Judy Garland, the toxic work environments, the dangerous effects, conspiracies about depressed little persons, and on and on it goes.
 Fixation, rumination, obsession, reiteration, reinterpretation, and constant playback and discussion about this film continues and continues.

-Beyond the significance of the film culturally, there also comes the technical marvel that it is.
-For one thing, the technicolor majesty of the film surpasses anything else before it.
-Sure, technicolor had been used plenty of times before, but the level of vibrancy and starkness with which it is employed goes above and beyond all levels before imagined.
-It's use of special effects, like the witch disappearing in a smog of smoke, the electrifying glass slippers, the flying broomstick, and other eccentric uses of 'film magic' all take your breath away.
+Beyond the significance of the film culturally, it also stands as a technical marvel.
+Firstly, the vibrancy of the film's technicolor surpassed anything else at that time.
+Sure, technicolor had been used plenty of times before, but the level of vibrancy and starkness with which it was employed goes above and beyond.
+Its use of special effects, like the witch disappearing in a smog of smoke, the electrifying glass slippers, the flying broomstick, and other eccentric uses of 'film magic' all take your breath away.
 As a child, I felt that, despite animation being able to accomplish 'film magic' to a much richer extent, "The Wizard of Oz" and all its effects are exceeded these with its incorporated realism.
 To me, the things happening on film were just as real as reality itself.

 Comments